Cilta-cel or Standard Care in Lenalidomide-Refractory Multiple Myeloma

 Tested

-Idecabtagene vicleucel (Ide-cel)
+Idecabtagene vicleucel (ide-cel)

 Population

-Relapsed and refractory multiple myeloma (2 to 4 prior lines)
+Relapsed and lenalidomide-refractory multiple myeloma

 Comparator

-Standard-of-care regimens
+Standard regimens

 Endpoint